slava-lu/saga-socket-example/README.md

 It also shows how to monitor your socket server availability.

 ## Installation and Usage
-There are two folders.
-Server and Client.
+There are two folders. **Server** and **Client**.

-Server folder has simple node socket server that sends a new task every 2 seconds.
+**Server** folder has simple node socket server that sends a new task every 2 seconds.
 Run it with ` node ./index.js` command.

-Client folder renders these tasks and shows the connection status.
+**Client** folder renders these tasks and shows the connection status.
 You may turn the server on and off to see the status changes.
 The main magic happens in `src/modules/tasks.js` file.
 This file has some comments to better understand what it does.